syl20bnr/spacemacs-elpa-mirror/melpa/symbol-overlay-readme.txt

 Jump to the definition of symbol at point: `symbol-overlay-jump-to-definition' Switch to the closest symbol highlighted nearby:
 `symbol-overlay-switch-forward' & `symbol-overlay-switch-backward'
+Toggle overlays to be showed in buffer or only in scope:
+`symbol-overlay-toggle-in-scope'
 Query replace symbol at point: `symbol-overlay-query-replace' Rename symbol at point on all its occurrences: `symbol-overlay-rename'